ableco/jg-stack-exploration/README.md

 | `investments` | 318ms     | 186,000     |
 | Total:        | **828ms** | **514,253** |

-6. Using Graphql with very basic N + 1 query management on the query type level
+### 7. Using Graphql with very basic N + 1 query management on the query type level

+It's the same link as before: https://github.com/ableco/jg-stack-exploration/commit/7ce79a599b793f1e6c34e71871f016821efdaea3.
+The difference is the `includes` calls.

 | Query         | Time      | Allocations |
 | ------------- | --------- | ----------- |